Complete List of Questions and Answers

 A 2D mammogram finds about 5 cancers for every 1,000 women who have a mammogram.
 Another 1-2 cancers will be found per 1,000 women when 3D/tomosynthesis is used.
 With 3D mammograms, you are also less likely to be called back for more testing.
 However, in women with extremely dense breasts, studies have shown mixed results as to whether 3D mammograms find more cancers than 2D mammograms.

-Talk with your doctor about whether additional testing after your mammogram is right for you.
-Please see Q+A #18, “I have dense breasts and cancer might be missed on my mammogram.
-What else can I do?” here.
+Talk with your health care provider about whether additional testing after your mammogram is right for you.
+Learn more here.

 21. Can I just have screening ultrasound and skip mammography?